Edward C. Delavan was a rich and very generous promoter of the temperance movement.

 Delavan was born on January 6, 1793 in Franklin, New York.
 His parents were Stephen Delavan and Hannah Wallace Delavan.
 1820 he married Abigail Marvin Smith and they had five children.

-In the economic boom caused by the opening of the Erie Canal, Delavan invested in land.
+There was an economic boom caused by the opening of the Erie Canal.
+Delavan invested in land.
 By around 1827 had amassed an enormous fortune.
 After his first wife died, he married Harriet Ann Schuyler.
 They had one child.

-In 1829 Edward C. Delavan had a leading role in founding the New York State Temperance Society.
+Delavan had a leading role in founding the New York State Temperance Society.
+The year was 1829.
 At that time temperance meant drinking only beer or wine.
 People didn’t know that standard drinks of beer, wine and spirits contain the same amount of pure alcohol.

 Delavan came to believe in total abstinence from all alcoholic.
 But he failed to convince the New York State Temperance Society to adopt that position.
 So he left the Society in 1836.
 Delavan then gave $10,000 to help form the American Temperance Union.
 It was based on total abstinence.

 Delavan came to believe that the “wine” referred to in the Bible was unfermented grape juice.
+(For more, see Alcohol and the Bible.)
 This view caused much dispute.
-As a result, Delavan left the Presbyterian church to join the Episcopal church.
+As a result, Delavan left the Presbyterian church.
+He then join the Episcopal church.

 Promoted Temperance in Europe

 In 1838 Delavan sailed to Europe to promote temperance.
 He brought hundreds of temperance tracts on the trip and had them reprinted in England.
 His visits to France and Italy confirmed his belief that wine was a great evil.